Perfectly golden Vegan Crab Cakes! Tender, moist, full of "meaty, flaky crab-like" texture and packed with lots of deliciously spiced flavour-givers!

 INSTRUCTIONS

-- While the potatoes are boiling, add the green onions, lime juice, lime zest, ginger, tamari and curry paste to a food processor.
-Break the nori sheets up into manageable pieces and put them in the food processor with the other ingredients.
-Process until it is a paste.
-The nori tends to stay a little chunkier than everything else and that is ok.
+- Blend the flavour-givers.
+While the potatoes are boiling, add the green onions, curry paste, lime juice, lime zest, ginger, and soy sauce to a food processor.
+Blend to a paste then break the nori sheets up into manageable pieces and put them in the food processor.
+Pulse until they are broken up into small pieces and distributed evenly through the paste.

-- Form into patties, squeezing them together really well, then place them on a tray with some baking parchment as you go.
-To cook you can either pan-fry them, oven bake or cook them on a griddle.
-They are best pan-fried as they develop a lovely golden crust.
+- Make the crab cakes.
+Form the mixture into patties, squeezing them together really well.
+You can make them as big or small as you like.
+Place on a tray lined with parchment paper as you go.
+To cook you can either pan-fry, air fry, or oven bake.
+They are at their best when pan-fried.

 To pan-fry

-- Warm a couple tablespoons of oil in a pan over medium high heat.
-Once really hot add the crab cakes carefully.
-Leave them well alone for around 4 minutes to allow a thick, golden crust to develop then turn over and do the same on the other side.
+- Warm a couple tablespoons of oil in non stick frying pan or skillet over medium heat.
+Once hot add the crab cakes carefully.
+Leave them well alone until a thick, golden crust develops then turn over and do the same on the other side.
 Remove from the pan and rest them on some kitchen paper to absorb excess oil.
-Your pan probably wont be big enough to cook them all at once so have the oven on low and pop the cooked ones in there to keep warm while you cook the rest.
+Your pan wont be big enough to cook them all at once so have the oven on low and pop the cooked ones in there on a plate or small baking tray to keep warm while you finish the rest.

 To oven bake